There is more to the Costa del Sol than beautiful beaches. Why not admire the architecture, hike up La Concha, or even go skiing?

 Relax and rejuvenate

 A holiday in Spain is a great way to get rid of the stress and strain of working life.
 Visit some of the beautiful beach clubs, stroll down the promenade and enjoy the laid-back pace of life.
 In addition, there are some amazing luxury spas and health clubs where you can pamper yourself and ensure you come back rested, relaxed and rejuvenated.

-For more teenage fun, there are many good organisations on the Coast who offer such adventures as scuba diving, quad-biking, jeep safaris in the National Parks, mountain treks on horse-back, canyoning in the region’s gorges, and paintballing.
+For teenage fun, there are many organisations on the Coast who offer adventures as scuba diving, quad-biking, jeep safaris in the National Parks, mountain treks on horse-back, canyoning in the region’s gorges, and paintballing.